enryleinhard/propertunity/README.md

 ## Pool Contract

 The pool contract allows investors to lend funds and mortgagors to borrow money.
 It is located in the Pool.sol file.
-Supported tokens are USDT and ETH.
+Supported tokens are USDT.

 ### Features
 - Lend funds